ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 If you take a look at the plot, you can see that average entry price = "Buy2" execution price and our strategy closed exactly this entry order, while on the *Trade List* tab we can see that it closed the first "Buy1" order and half of the second "Buy2".
-It means that the no matter what entry order you specify for your strategy to close, the broker emulator will still close the the first one (according to FIFO rule).
-It works the same way when trading with through a real broker.
+It means that no matter which entry order you specify for your strategy to close, the broker emulator will still close the first one, according to FIFO rules.
+It works the same way as when trading with a real broker.

 .. _oca_groups:

 OCA groups
 ----------

-It is possible to put orders in 2 different One-Cancells-All (OCA) groups in Pine Script:
+It is possible to put orders in 2 different One-Cancells-All (OCA) groups in Pine Script.

 `strategy.oca.cancel <https://www.tradingview.com/study-script-reference/v4/#var_strategy{dot}oca{dot}cancel>`__
    As soon as an order from the group is filled